atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. untar your new mib bundle to e.g. `/tmp/vendorname`
 1. prepare the MIBs for import: `prepmibs /tmp/vendorname`

- _The script will report various issues, such as:_
+* _The script will rename and organise files to help you._
- * _files that are not MIBs (and will not be imported)_
- * _files that contain MIBs owned by another vendor_
- * _MIBs that are the same or older releases as existing ones_

- _You'll need to fix issues marked with "✘" before continuing._
+* _Any items marked "✘" need manually inspecting and will be in the "error" folder._
+* _MIBs belonging to other vendors will be moved to "other" folder._
+* _Run "prepmibs/importmibs" on each folder in "other" before continuing._

 1. import the MIBs: `importmibs /tmp/vendorname`
 1. update indexes again: `mkindex`
 1. bootstrap net-snmp with sufficient MAXTC: `setmaxtc`

- _Run this every time.
-It will be slow on the first run, while building the apps._
+* _Run this every time.
+It will only be slow the first time, building the apps._

 1. test load new mibs: `testmibs vendorname`

- _Re-run until there are no errors reported in the output._
+* _Re-run until there are no errors reported in the output._
+* _Remember to run this for each "other" vendor that you also imported._

 1. run snmptranslate across all mibs: `genxlate`

- _Re-run until there are no errors reported in the output._
+* _Re-run until there are no errors reported in the output._

 1. inspect snmptranslate diffs: `git diff netdisco-mibs/extras/reports/all`

- _Sanity check that new entries are what you were expecting._
+* _Sanity check that new entries are what you were expecting._

 1. done! `git commit ...`

 Some git tips: